mppmu/BoostFractor.jl/docs/src/1d_model.md

 Work on the optimizations should focus on improving the optimization procedure itself together with the proof of principle setup or learning about the 1D model.

-You can use any Python or Julia optimization package to optimize boost factors.
+Using above code snippet, you can use any Python or Julia optimization package to optimize boost factors.

 For example you can run